datasig-ac-uk/RoughPy/README.md

 # RoughPy
 RoughPy is a package for working with streaming data as rough paths, and working with algebraic objects such as free tensors, shuffle tensors, and elements of the free Lie algebra.

+This library is currently in an alpha stage, and as such many features are still incomplete or not fully implemented.
+Please bear this in mind when looking at the source code.

 ## Installation
 Currently, RoughPy is only available as a source distribution.
 It should still be installable via pip, provided you have all the dependencies set up.